Dynatrace/dynatrace-automation-tools/docs/Site-Reliability-Guardian/example-pipelines/Gitlab/readme.md

 # GitLab integration

-You can copy and paste the following code in your GitLab pipeline to integrate a CI/CD process with quality gates.
+You can copy and paste the following code in your GitLab pipeline to integrate a CI/CD process with quality gates or use the [complete file here](./.gitlab-ci.yml)

 ```
-trigger_evaluation_and_receive_result:
+trigger_evaluation:
   image: dynatraceace/dt-automation-cli:latest
   stage: evaluate
   needs: ["run-tests"]